Cybistra

 Cybistra or Kybistra, earlier known as Ḫubišna, was a town of ancient Cappadocia or Cilicia.

+Kybistra/Ḫubišna was the capital of a Luwian-speaking Neo-Hittite kingdom in the 1st millennium BCE.

+Location

-The main city of Kybistra/Ḫubišna was located at the site corresponding to present-day Karahöyük, about 10 km northeast of the modern town of Ereğli in Konya Province, Turkey.
+The main city of Kybistra/Ḫubišna was located in the general region of present-day Konya Eregli, approximately 150 km southeast of Konya city, in Konya Province, Turkey, but the exact location is still to be decided.

-It was the capital of a Luwian-speaking Neo-Hittite kingdom in the 1st millennium BCE.